cmhainje/cmhainje.github.io/about.md

 ---
-title: About
+title: about
 layout: main.njk
 ---

-# About
+# about

-My name is Connor Hainje.
-I’m a second-year physics PhD student at New York University, and I study machine learning methods for cosmology and cosmological simulation.
-I am originally from Indiana, and I completed my undergraduate studies in physics at Princeton University in 2021.
+I am a third-year PhD student in the Center for Cosmology and Particle Physics at NYU.
+I study dynamics, cosmology, and machine learning, with a particular focus on how these can be used as probes for dark matter.
+My primary advisor is [David Hogg](https://cosmo.nyu.edu/hogg/), though I regularly work with several others, including Glennys Farrar (NYU) and Mariangela Lisanti (Princeton).
+My research is funded by the National Science Foundation Graduate Research Fellowship.

 I am passionate about uncovering the secrets of our Universe and figuring out the best ways to use computers to help us in this pursuit.
 I believe that the